The Prismatic Jane Eyre Project, Phase One

 It is funded by the AHRC as part of the Prismatic Translation strand within the Open World Research Initiative programme in Creative Multilingualism, based at the University of Oxford; and it is hosted by the Oxford Comparative Criticism and Translation Research Centre (OCCT), which is in turn supported by St Anne’s College and the Oxford Research Centre in the Humanities (TORCH).

 The project is grounded in a series of theoretical positions which have been developed through the larger Prismatic Translation Project.
 Translation is creative, not mechanical; it is a matter of growth as much as, or more than, of loss.
 Translators are writers.
 Languages are not separate boxes but are rather intermingled areas on the ever-shifting continuum of language variation.
-These ideas have been expounded in a book, Prismatic Translation, which will appear soon; and you can read more about them in our Ideas pages.
+These ideas have been expounded in a book, Prismatic Translation (2020): you can read the Introduction to the volume here; and you can see how the theory underpins the Jane Eyre project in our Ideas pages.

 The first thing we have done – Phase One – is to try to track down every translation of Jane Eyre, in any language, and make a list.
 We have used this information to create a series of interactive maps which allow you to witness the novel’s global proliferation, and give you ways of understanding it.
 You can explore them on our Maps pages.